ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

-This also enables columns to access multiple pieces of data to use in its rendering:
+This also enables columns to access multiple fields from the row's record to use in its rendering:

 ```TS
 type TableColumnNumberWithUnitCellData = NumberColumnData<'value'> & StringColumnData<'units'>;